 A miner walks along a cliff edge carrying rocks on his back to later grind them up in search of gold.
 The mining village of La Rinconada, Peru, is the highest settlement in the world at 5100 meters.
 Scientists are studying residents there to understand the long-term effects of extremely low oxygen levels on the body.

 CAVAN IMAGES/ALAMY STOCK PHOTO

-A boat drives through an algal bloom in Lake Erie, where excessive nitrogen levels from human activities starve the underwater life and impact human health.
+A boat drives through an algal bloom in Lake Erie, where excessive nitrogen levels from human activities starve the underwater life, impacting human health and the climate.
 There are large-scale changes happening in the nitrogen cycle, and scientists are now looking at how to manage the excess nitrogen for different communities.